HybridDog/treecapitator/README.md

 ﻿[14.03.2015] Added sound of a falling tree (taken from there http://www.freesound.org/people/ecfike/sounds/139952/).
 Made "drop_items" and "drop_leaf" both "true" by default. (mintpick)

 TODO:
 * add more trees
 * add more types of trees
-* fix mgv7 neighbour tree detection, there sometimes is a sheet removed
+* fix mgv7 default apple tree neighbour tree detection, there sometimes is a sheet removed
+* mgv7 jungletree
 * use range_up and range_down for other trees too for greater precision in neighbour detection